adobbs/design-toys/README.md

-# Design Toys
+# Design Token Builder

 Interactive tools for visualizing and creating design system tokens.

 ## Overview

-Design Toys is a Next.js application that helps you visualize and make decisions about foundational style choices for a design system.
+Design Token Builder is a Next.js application that helps you visualize and make decisions about foundational style choices for a design system.
 Configure color palettes, typography scales, border radius, and shadows in real-time, with instant visual feedback.

 ## Features